Women In Tech: Getting Hired in Technology Roles

 Have follow-up questions prepared and ask about next steps.
 Before your interview, it is always a good idea to do some research into the company and the people that will be interviewing you.
 After your interview is over, there is usually some time left to ask questions.
 This is when you can use your research to show the interviewer that you are passionate about the position and maybe even make a personal connection with them.
 At the very least, you should make sure to ask about things like benefits and next steps.
 This will also help you determine the best time to follow-up with an interviewer after the interview.

-All these suggestions come from my personal experience and include my personal opinions and assumptions.
 I hope that this list can help other women in technology apply for jobs and advance their careers.
-If you have additional suggestions or comments, please connect with me on LinkedIn and let me know (LinkedIn - Rebecca Gazda).
+If you have additional suggestions or comments, please connect with us on LinkedIn.